loganthegoodsready/week2ResearchRepoDemo/reflections/reflectiveJournal.md

 - then press enter to continue another.
 - like this

-1. But how do you get a middle dot????
+1. But how do you get a middle dot???

 ## Week 3: